Pikesville Premises Liability Lawyer

 Successful lawsuits will award compensatory damages to the injured victim, which can include:

-Keep in mind that Maryland sets a cap on the non-economic damages a plaintiff may recover.
-As of October 1, 2021, the maximum compensation for non-economic damages is $905,000, and the cap increases $15,000 year to year.
+Remember that Maryland sets a cap on the non-economic damages a plaintiff may recover.
+As of October 1, 2021, the maximum compensation for non-economic damages is $905,000, and the cap increases by $15,000 yearly.

 Case Results